The MERIT Framework for AI Search Optimization

 View full bio →

-Answer Engine Optimization (AEO), also referred to as AI Search Optimization, AI SEO, or Generative Engine Optimization (GEO), has emerged as a distinct discipline that complements traditional SEO.
+Answer Engine Optimization (AEO), sometimes expanded as AI Engine Optimization, has emerged as a distinct discipline that complements traditional SEO.
+AEO is also referred to as AI Search Optimization, AI SEO, or Generative Engine Optimization (GEO).
 While SEO remains foundational for ranking in search results and LLMs, AI SEO focuses on being cited in AI-generated answers across platforms like ChatGPT, Copilot, Perplexity, Google AI Overviews, Claude, Gemini, and other large language models (LLMs).

 Key Insight: